 So how did the Spatial Audio X3 come to replace the Dunlavy SC-III?

 I’ve always been a fan of boxless speakers.
 I owned the Quad ESL 57 in the early ’90s (and again in 2021) and its openness and transparency through the midrange have always mesmerized me.
 The first speakers I bought when moving here to the USA in around 1997 was a set of Apogee Caliper Signatures IIs, they were in and out of various systems for over a decade, and I was sad when they finally imploded.
 Then came Magnepan MG 3.6R, a pig of a speaker to get to sound right, but with many endearing qualities.
-Carver Amazing Platinum gave me my first taste of what open baffle bass from a dynamic driver could do, tremendous bass dynamics coupled to a problematic 60″ ribbon transducer – a good sound in the right-sized room so long as you have a welding set on hand to drive them.
+Carver Amazing Platinum gave me my first taste of what open baffle bass from a dynamic driver could do, tremendous bass dynamics coupled with a problematic 60″ ribbon transducer – a good sound in the right-sized room so long as you have a welding set on hand to drive them.

 Of course, on top of the speakers I’ve owned, there have been many others that I’ve heard and enjoyed – Martin Logans, Eminent Technology, Soundlabs, and then, at Capital Audiofest 2019, the Spatial Audio speakers from designer Clayton Shaw.